 in 2018.
 The exchange-traded fund plows 80% of net assets into firms interacting with decentralized ledger technology (DLT)

-Note that for a crypto ETF to be active, it must receive a regulatory green light from financial watchdogs in its preferred operating jurisdictions.
+For a crypto ETF to be active, it must receive a regulatory green light from financial watchdogs in its preferred operating jurisdictions.
 For instance, a crypto ETF seeking to attract investments from U.S. residents must get a regulatory nod from the country's Securities and Exchange Commission (SEC)

 The ETFs that are available today (for most of the world, non-Bitcoin ones) can be bought on retail-friendly mobile applications such as the Fidelity app, Robinhood, and TD Ameritrade, and they differ slightly from mutual funds, since they trade continuously throughout the day.